 Being magnetic for top talent, including people with disabilities: Bank of America has staffing teammates dedicated to disability hiring, who partner with external disability organizations to help get referrals into the company’s pipeline.
 The bank also partners with national agencies and local community-based organizations to provide people with disabilities equal access to employment opportunities.
 This extends to disabled veterans and partnerships with organizations including the Department of Defense’s Hiring our Heroes, Vocational Rehabilitation and Goodwill Industries.

-Providing accessible banking and integrated solutions: Bank of America is committed to investing in its entire network of approximately 4,300 retail financial centers.
+Providing accessible banking and integrated solutions: Bank of America is committed to investing in its entire network of retail financial centers.
 This includes becoming the first financial services company with a nationwide footprint to offer Aira services in all of our financial centers and remote ATMs —technology that helps blind and low-vision clients better access financial centers and ATMs.
 This free virtual assistant service connects special needs clients with highly-trained professionals who work with bank teammates to provide visual information on demand via an app.

 Our financial advisors who are certified in Special Needs Planning provide integrated solutions for the entire household and help address issues that may be unique to families of individuals with disabilities.